McChoc/BlocInterpreter/README.md

 #### Increment operator `++`

-When its operand is of type [number](#number), it will increment its operand by 1.
+If its operand has a [number](#number) as its value, it will increment it by 1.
 The operand must be a variable.
 This operator can be used both as a prefix and a sufix.
 When used as a prefix, it returns the value of the variable *after* the increment.
 When used as a sufix, it returns the value of the variable *before* the increment, but after the implicit conversion.

 ```python
 def foo = 0;